6money/GigaGal/README.md

 # GigaGal

+Gigagal is simple platforming game in which the player controls GigaGal and attempts to navigate various levels while maximising their score and avoiding enemies.

 Trello Board: https://trello.com/b/m49zz9Da/gigagal

 GigaGal is based of the 406 udacity web course: https://github.com/udacity/ud406.
-Majority of assets are based of that project, any assets from other sources are mentioned at the bottom of this readme
+Majority of assets are based off that project, any assets from other sources are mentioned at the bottom of this readme

-Gigagal is basic platforming game in which the player controls GigaGal and attempts to navigate various levels while maximising their score.

 --

+How to build:

+Import project into android studio and from the project root run one of the following (add --args="debug" to get hitbox rendering): desktop build (must use java 8): ./gradlew desktop:run new desktop build: ./gradlew lwjgl3:run html dev build: ./gradlew html:superdev

+--
+Most assets based from Udacity 406 web course, used under MIT licence: Copyright (c) 2015 Udacity

 Diamond asset from: https://pixlr.com/stock/details/1001468587-pixel-art-diamond/

 Music and sound effects from: https://www.zapsplat.com

-Scene2D UI skin made by: https://ray3k.wordpress.com
-Used under CC BY 4.0 license: https://creativecommons.org/licenses/by/4.0/